PabloSanabria/Azure-with-Docker-Introductory-Guide/README.md

 }
 ```

-1.Install Docker on your computer, restart it, and make sure the service is running.
+1.Install Docker on your computer , as we have learned previously, restart it, and make sure the service is running.

 2.Create a Dockerfile in your project folder and add the text below: